 CHESS (Clearing House Electronic Sub-Register System) is the system used by the Australian Securities Exchange (ASX) to record shareholdings and manage the settlement of share transactions.

-- Broker or CHESS Sponsored when bought through a broker
+- Broker-sponsored (CHESS-sponsored) when bought through a broker

 - Issuer Sponsored when given directly to a shareholder by the company

-These are shares that are managed by the issuer (the Company directly) via a share registry.
+These are shares that are managed by the 'stock issuer' (the company directly) via a share registry.

-An investor may have issuer sponsored shares in Telstra that are managed at the share registry, Link Market Services.
-Issuer sponsored shares can be traded via SelfWealth once they’ve been transferred to your SelfWealth HIN.
+For example, an investor may have issuer sponsored shares in Telstra that are managed by Telstra's share registry (Link Market Services).
+'Issuer-sponsored' shares can be traded via SelfWealth once they’ve been transferred to your SelfWealth HIN.

 Please note: SelfWealth cannot sell issuer sponsored shares directly, they first must be transferred to Broker or CHESS Sponsored Holdings.